Annuities and taxes

 In this article:

 Taxes are determined by the specific type of annuity you purchase -- either qualified or non-qualified.
 With a qualified annuity, you generally fund your annuity with pre-tax dollars, though Roth annuities are funded with after tax money.
 Non-qualified annuities are funded with post-tax dollars.
 This also affects the tax treatment of your payouts.

 - Funding: Qualified annuities are generally funded with pre-tax dollars, however Roth annuities are funded with after tax money.

-- Distributions: Qualified annuities are subject to required minimum distribution (RMD) guidelines unless it is a Roth IRA (Roth 401(k)s are subject to RMDs).
+- Distributions: Qualified annuities are subject to required minimum distribution (RMD) guidelines unless it is a Roth IRA (Roth 401(k)s will no longer be subject to RMDs in 2024).
 You must begin taking distributions from a qualified annuity by April 1st of the year after you reach your RMD age, unless your annuity is in an employer-qualified plan and you are still working (and also not a 5% or greater owner of the business).
 The RMD age is 73 for individuals who turn 72 after 2022.
 Individuals who turned 72 prior to 2023 are already subject to RMDs.
 In 2033, the RMD age will increase to 75.

 - Payouts: You will pay normal income taxes on the entire distribution amount.
 Annuities purchased with a Roth IRA or Roth 401(k), however, may be tax free if specific requirements are met.

 - Other considerations: If you invest in an annuity to fund a retirement plan or an IRA, the annuity will not provide additional tax deferral benefits for that retirement plan or IRA plan.